isabella232/carlvlew.is/_posts/2019-06-05-on-winning-a-code-for-america-fellowship.md

 ---
-title: On winning a Code for America fellowship
+title: On being accepted as a Code for America fellow
 date: '2019-06-05'
 comments: true
 excerpt: >-